-The overall theme of this year’s competition has been chosen to mark the end of lockdown and reflect times of positive change.
+The overall theme of this year’s competition is simply great storytelling.
 We are looking to receive entries packed with originality and creativity that paint a picture and take the reader on a journey.
 The story can cover any genre as long as it is not brutally violent or gruesome.
 The competition, is open to anyone over 16 years of age.

 Entrants are free to write about whatever they wish as long as the theme is adhered to.
 Poetry will NOT be considered for the prize.

-‘Now & Then is open to anyone in the world.
-Your entry must be written in the form of an uplifting, feel-good short story with an overall word-count of 2000.
+Storytelling is open to anyone in the world.
+Your entry must adhere to an overall word-count of 2000.

 The winner of the OPEN PRIZE will receive £100 and a signed copy of The Hungry Tide.
 The winning entry will be published on the website valwood.co.uk and shared via various social media outlets.